groupvine/gv-doc/social/index.md

 was sent by a group Admin, then the confirmation email is sent directly back to the sender for their confirmation.
-If the email was sent by a group Editor, then the responsibility for confirming the email depends on the groups "Enable group moderation" setting.
+If the email was sent by a group Editor, then the responsibility for confirming the email depends on the "Group moderation" setting.
 If disabled (the default), then the confirmation is handled the same way, being sent directly back to the sender.
 If enabled, then the confirmation email is instead sent to all group Admins who, in